 I’m not saying it’s wrong to have a guest.
 But what I’d want to see is an intro by the host explaining how he/she met or ran across the guest, how the person had such valuable content and why we readers just have to read it.

-Hubspot has some suggestions about guest posts, too, such as be picky about where you get published, and don’t publish the same piece in different places.
+Hubspot has some suggestions (link no longer live) about guest posts, too, such as be picky about where you get published, and don’t publish the same piece in different places.
 Moz.com also encourages valuable blog posts, and reminds us to keep our “marquee content” on our own sites.

 What do you think of guest posts?